Russians attack Mykolaiv with drones and kill five civilians

 In a separate attack on November 11, Ivan Fedorov, head of the Zaporizhzhia Oblast Military Administration, reported that Russian forces targeted a civilian car with a drone in the village of Prymorske, Vasylivka district.
 The attack injured two residents: a 71-year-old woman and a 30-year-old man, who were subsequently hospitalised.

 The Parodiia (Parody) decoy drones lack strike capabilities and are significantly smaller and less expensive than the Shahed-136/Geran-2 drones Russia uses in airstrikes on Ukraine.
 However, their Luneberg lens construction makes them appear as larger attack drones to Ukrainian radar systems.
-DIU emphasised that Russia cannot produce even these decoy drones independently due to the specialized lens technology.
+DIU emphasised that Russia cannot produce even these decoy drones independently due to the specialised lens technology.

 Analysis shows the Parodiia’s flight controller module relies on components manufactured by firms from China (Ebyte, Jiashan Jinchang Electron and Yangzhou Yangjie Electronic Technology), the USA (Texas Instruments, Cypress Semiconductor and InvenSense), Switzerland (STMicroelectronics) and Taiwan (SONiX Technology).